BrianPugh/raiblocks-docker/README.md

 ```

 # Stopping An Instance
-To stop a running instance, you can issue the command:
-    docker stop brianpugh/rai_node
 In general, to list all running docker instances, issue the command:
     docker ps
 In general, to stop a specific instance, issue the command: